-Viu Leads K-Wave Into 2025 With Two Arabic-Dubbed Korean Series
+Viu leads K-wave into 2025 with two Arabic-dubbed Korean series

 Date

-(MENAFN- Mid-East Info) Dubai, United Arab Emirates (UAE), 15 January 2025 – Viu, PCCW's leading pan-regional OTT video streaming service, is starting the year strong with two new Arabic-dubbed Korean titles, further cementing its position as the go-to platform for Korean entertainment in the Middle East and North Africa (MENA) region.
+(MENAFN- Bacchus Agency) PCCW (SEHK:0008) – Dubai, United Arab Emirates (UAE), 15 January 2025 – Viu, PCCW’s leading pan-regional OTT video streaming service, is starting the year strong with two new Arabic-dubbed Korean titles, further cementing its position as the go-to platform for Korean entertainment in the Middle East and North Africa (MENA) region.

 Family by Choice, the immensely popular series that accounted for 40% of Viu’s total Korean content viewership in MENA during its subtitled release in October and November, is now dubbed in Arabic and ready to further resonate with viewers.
 This is followed by the Arabic-dubbed version of the highly anticipated What Comes After Love: Slated for broadcast in January, it highlights Viu’s ongoing commitment to offering a highly localised experience to audiences across the region.